AzaniaBG/Horror-House-V2/README.md

 ## About:
 - Search for a specific horror movie and get details.
-- Or, search for similar movies.
+- Or, search for similar movies based on a movie search.